The Casagrandes: Production

 On March 6, 2018, it was announced that Nickelodeon was developing a spinoff of The Loud House under the working title of Los Casagrandes.
 On July 2, 2018, it was announced that Nickelodeon officially green-lit the comedy series with a 20-episode order.
 On February 14, 2019, it was announced that The Casagrandes, formerly Los Casagrandes, would premiere in October 2019.

 On May 7, 2019, it was announced that Eugenio Derbez, Ken Jeong, Melissa Joan Hart, Leah Mei Gold, and Lexi Sexton joined the voice cast.
 Mike Rubiner serves as executive producer, while Karen Malach serves as producer.
 On September 4, 2019, it was announced that the series would premiere on October 14, 2019.
 The series is produced by Nickelodeon.

 On February 19, 2020, it was announced that the series was renewed for a second season of 20 episodes, which premiered on October 9, 2020.
-On September 24, 2020, it was announced that the series was renewed for a third season.
+On September 24, 2020, it was announced that the series was renewed for a third season, which premiered on September 17, 2021.

-On February 17, 2022, Axios reported that Nickelodeon had cancelled the series, though with the characters set to appear more in The Loud House.
+On February 17, 2022, Axios reported that Nickelodeon had cancelled the series, though the characters would continue to appear in The Loud House.

+Film

+On December 11, 2023, it was announced that The Casagrandes Movie would release on Netflix in 2024.
+The film is directed by Miguel Puga and written by Tony Gama-Lobo & Rebecca May, and Lalo Alcaraz & Rosemary Contreras.
+On February 1, 2024, it was announced that the film would be released on March 22.

 Home media

 Reception

-The series received a positive reception.
+The series received positive reviews.
 Joyce Slaton of Common Sense Media described the series as a "charming Loud House spin-off about Mexican American family."
 She further noted that cartoon violence only happens infrequently, with differences between characters rarely coming up, and said that while "humor can be slightly vulgar," it is a lot of fun, and is "worth your while."